szaleski/labCourse2021/CosmicWatch/README.txt

             serial monitor into a textfile, which was then converted by excel to .csv.
 This was only useful to avoid changing evaluate.py and does not need to be continued.

+    /differentFloors: With these measurements the measured rate can be compared between ground level (lab course rooms) and 5th floor
+        - lowerfloor.txt: measurement with CosmicWatch1 at Stern Gerlach room
+        - upperfloor.txt: measurement with CosmicWatch2 at 5th floor, stopped working after 26mins
+        - upperfloor_working.txt: measurement with CosmicWatch1 at 5th floor, no problems
+        - gemlab.txt: measurements taken with CosmicWatch1 at Gemlab during setup for coincidence